fhlab/scRNAseq_inducedETX/README.md

 **2. Data analysis
 **a) Filtering the data in [scanpy](https://github.com/theislab/scanpy)** Scanpy was used to preprocess the data, along with the [Scrublet](https://github.com/AllonKleinLab/scrublet) package for doublet removal.
-This step eliminates the noise indtroduced by empty droplets, dead cells and cell doublets mainly.
+This step eliminates the noise indtroduced by empty droplets, dead cells and cell doublets mainly and can be found in the Jupyter notebook [iETX_filter_the_data.ipynb[(https://github.com/fhlab/scRNAseq_inducedETX/blob/main/iETX_filter_the_data.ipynb).

+**b) Plotting the data**
+The scripts for plotting from the h5ad object is the [iETX_plotting.ipynb](https://github.com/fhlab/scRNAseq_inducedETX/blob/main/iETX_plotting.ipynb) jupyter notebook

+**c) Perform differential gene expression (DGE) analysis with Seurat v3** The script for performing pairwise DGE analysis can be found in the iETX_DGE_Seurat.R file.
+It requires a conversion of the scanpy adata to a Seurat compatible matrix with the following command: pd.DataFrame(data=adata.raw.X.A, index=adata.obs_names, columns=adata.var_names).T.to_csv("iETX_cat_R.csv")